Sports events around the world hit by coronavirus pandemic

 * The NHL suspended its season.

-* The MLB will delay its 2020 season’s opening day of March 26 by at least two weeks.
+* The MLB further delayed its 2020 season’s opening day of March 26 after CDC calls for gatherings of 50 or more people to be cancelled or postponed for eight weeks.

 * The National Hockey League has told players, including those from outside North America, they can return home and should self-quarantine through March 27, lengthening the period the NHL had said it was pausing its season.